Credit crunch risk to prompt easing on bank rules

 A senior executive at a top European bank last year told Reuters the LCR needed to be eased significantly as it was too prescriptive and could spark another huge wave of deleveraging, or banks cutting their loan books.

-The liquidity rules will run alongside tougher capital rules - covering the amount banks have to hold to absorb losses - which have already forced banks such as Royal Bank of Scotland (RBS.L), Lloyds (LLOY.L), Citi (C.N), BNP Paribas (BNPP.PA) and Societe Generale (CAGR.PA) to aggressively shrink their balance sheets.
+The liquidity rules will run alongside tougher capital rules - covering the amount banks have to hold to absorb losses - which have already forced banks such as Royal Bank of Scotland , Lloyds, Citi, BNP Paribas and Societe Generale to aggressively shrink their balance sheets.

 SECOND WAVE